How Pricing Shapes Brand Perception and Signals Value

 Pay-What-You-Want

 Example: Atipo Foundry offers its fonts on a pay-what-you-want basis.
-Similarly, Radiohead released their album In Rainbows with a pay-what-you-want option.
+Radiohead also released their album In Rainbows in this way.

 Skimming vs. Penetration Pricing